-Results of a study published in the British Journal of Cancer state that researchers have discovered a unique drug combination which can slow the growth of non-small cell lung cancer in a “controlled” laboratory setting.
-This breakthrough offers hope to developing treatments based upon this research to treat non-small cell lung cancer.
+Results of a study published in the British Journal of Cancer state that researchers have discovered a unique drug combination that can slow the growth of non-small cell lung cancer in a “controlled” laboratory setting.
+This breakthrough offers hope for developing treatments based on this research to treat non-small cell lung cancer.

 They do so by targeting the KRAS gene.
 KRAS acts as a molecular on/off switch, with the protein product of a healthy (normal) KRAS gene taking on the crucial role of “normal tissue cell signaling,” and a mutation of the KRAS gene is a precursor to many types of cancer.
 In terms of non-small cell lung adenocarcinomas KRAS mutation estimates range from 15% to 20% and afflicting over 10,000 people in the UK each year.

 The study explored blocking the roles of two proteins known as MEK and M-TOR and in doing so they hoped to inhibit entirely or reduce the growth of non-small cell lung adenocarcinoma cells in a controlled setting.
 These two proteins, MEK & M-TOR, are “switched on” by KRAS.
 When this happens with a mutated KRAS gene, the cells can divide rapidly and turn into cancer.

 Researchers tested a drug called Trametinib, whose trade name is “Mekinsit” and whose role list strictly that of a specific MEK Blocker.
 They also used drugs called AZD2014 whose specific function is to block M-TOR.
 Researchers discovered cancer cell growth was slowed at a great rate by blocking M-TOR as opposed to blocking MEK.
 But by using Trametinib and AZD2014 together, they were able to halt cell growth at a rate higher than that of either drug alone.